koti-pl/PLSample/README.md

 ### [Service and Messenger](https://developer.android.com/develop/background-work/services/bound-services) : Use the following code snippets to send T1,T2 and T3 triggers by using service and messenger

+Due to various limitations with broadcasts starting from Android 8, we have introduced a new communication channel using services for more effective app-to-app communication.

 Start the service before initiating any transaction.
-It's not mandatory to start the service with every transaction if it's already started and the service connection is available.
-However, to send and receive triggers to PLM, it is mandatory to be connected to the service.
+It is not necessary to start the service with every transaction if it is already running and the service connection is available.
+However, to send and receive triggers to PLM, it is mandatory to have an active connection to the service.

 #### Start service